pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 You need some extensions.
 We will see about that in a little bit.

-## slide: "Smart Contracts Ecosystem - from ledgers to globally distributed computing"
+## slide: "Smart Contracts Ecosystem - from ledgers to globally distributed computing" (Part 1)

 So, from an abstract level, we **store program code as executable scripts in a transaction** and they **execute it within the blockchain network**.
 But that can be **a new ecosystem**.